United Kingdom driving test: History

-The current test
+Test requirements

 Drivers wishing to gain a category B (car) licence need to pass two separate tests.
 First, the theory test must be passed.
 The candidate then has two years to pass their practical test before their theory test certificate expires and they have to take the theory again.
 Upon passing the practical test, drivers are given a pass certificate (acting as a temporary licence) and immediately become category B licence holders.

-Theory test
+Theory

 The theory test is made up of two parts, both of which differ according to the type of vehicle licence the candidate is pursuing: